aetherknight/recursive-open-struct/README.md

   gem install recursive-open-struct

-== Note on Patches/Pull Requests
+## Contributing

 * Fork the project.
 * Make your feature addition or bug fix.
-* Add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Add tests for your new or changed functionality.
+Make sure the tests you add provide clean and clear explanation of the feature.
 * Send me a pull request.
 Bonus points for topic branches.

-== Copyright
+## Copyright

 Copyright (c) 2009-2015 William (B.J.)
 Snow Orvis.
 See LICENSE for details.